MicrosoftDocs/nav-content/dynamics-nav-app/ui-personalization-windows-client.md

 1. Open the **Departments** page.

-2. Right-click the link, and then choose of the following (only one of these options will be available).
+2. Right-choose the link, and then choose of the following (only one of these options will be available).

     |**Select**|**To add the link to**|
     |----------------|----------------------------|